What is keyword stuffing?

 Ignoring User Experience

-Keyword stuffing often results in content that is difficult to read and does not provide real value to the user.
+Keyword stuffing frequently results in content that is difficult to read and does not provide real value to the user.
 In the race to achieve higher rankings, the user experience is frequently overlooked.
 Content becomes a mere vessel for keywords rather than a source of valuable information or solutions for the user.

 The Evolution of Search Engines